-The HRCSD - On Point team has over 30 years experience with harm reduction and lived experience.
+The HRCSD -Our team has over 30 years experience with harm reduction and lived experience.

 As the founder and Executive Director of the Harm Reduction Coalition of San Diego’s (HRCSD’s) mobile syringe services program (SSP), OnPoint, Tara Stamos-Buesig have worked tirelessly over the years to facilitate change and advocate for evidence-based best practices, specifically as it pertains to drug user health.
 As a harm reduction specialist, substance use counselor, case manager, and social worker with 30 plus years of experience and deep knowledge of community needs across San Diego County, she has built the trust of providers, treatment facilities, community members, those impacted by overdose death, the recovery community, and people who use drugs.
 Tara Buesig has both professional and lived experience with harm reduction and have successfully engaged PWID and key academic, government, and community stakeholders in harm reduction research and practice.

 Amy Knox has been focused on writing and administering grants for the last 5+years.
 At the beginning of her career she was a corporate and governmental auditor, where she oversaw and conducted audits including grant funds.
 Her background is in finance and accounting and directing financial decisions for companies.